noiz23/programer2/OCPStudyGuide/README.md

 CH 7
 The key here is that using the atomic classes ensures that the data is consistent between workers and that no values are lost due to concurrent modifications.

+----------------------------------------NIO.2
+CH 9
+createDirectory()   ->  Files.createDirectory(Path) method to create a directory createDirectories() ->  like mkdirs() creates the target directory along with any nonexistent parent directories leading up to the target directory in the path.

+Moving a non-empty directory across a drive will throw an NIO.2 DirectoryNotEmptyException. --> Files.move(Paths.get("c:\\zoo"),Paths.get("c:\\zoo-new"));

+delete() and deleteIfExists() -> If the target of the path is a symbol link, then the symbolic link will be deleted, not the target of the link.

+Like the isDirectory(), isRegularFile(), and isSymbolicLink() methods, the isReadable() and isExecutable() methods do not throw exceptions if the file does not exist but instead return false.

+The Files class provides the method Files.getLastModifiedTime(Path), which returns a FileTime object to accomplish this.
+The FileTime class is a simple container class that stores the date/time information about when a file was accessed, modified, or created.
+For convenience, it has a toMillis() method that returns the epoch time.

+ The FileTime class also has a static fromMillis() method that converts from the epoch time to a FileTime object.

+ BasicFileAttributeView is used to modify a file’s set of date/time values

+ -----------------------------------JDBC
+ CH 10